trackstarr/Module-1-Challenge/README.md

 # Module-1-Challenge

-I changed all the <div> tags to semantic elements, Such as Header,nav, and section.
+I changed all the "div" tags to semantic elements, Such as Header,nav, and section.

 I also gave the images alt atributes to clearly define the images displayed on the browser.